 Anyone who tried fresh figs in any Mediterranean country is likely to be a bit disappointed with American figs. I’m not sure why exactly, but they never taste the same.
 Since I’m a big fig fan, this is not to say I’ve stopped trying.
 Whenever I see reasonable looking figs, which is not very often, I buy them and hope this time it’s going to be different.
 Continue reading

-I am very fond of upside down cakes, and make quite a few of them in the summer, with all the juicy ripe fruits.
-When I looked at the selection of fruits at the store, I realized it was time for experimenting.
+I am very fond of upside down cakes, and bake them often in the summer, with all the juicy ripe fruits.
 Continue reading